 Remember you are being judged on your communication skills and time is limited.
 The interviewer may want to know if you can effectively communicate with his team.
 Do not speak too fast, particularly if you have an accent, and remember to speak clearly and concisely.

 One of the major complaints from employers about candidates is that too often the candidate does not answer the question being asked or they stray from the question and start talking about other accomplishments that have nothing to do with the question.
 Since you are on the phone, this is especially critical because you don’t have the advantage of visual cues such as eye contact or body language.
 Listen carefully to the question being asked and answer that question only.
 Do not ramble or try to anticipate the next question, or you may talk your way out of the next step — a possible job interview.
 Let the interviewer initiate any casual conversation and keep your answers to those questions brief.
 It is okay to pause for a second before answering a question.
 Think before you reply.
 Save your own questions for the end of the interview process.

 4. Know the company that is calling you.

 It pays to do some research on any company you apply to.
 After all, the question, “Why are you interested in us?” may certainly come up.
 Therefore, it makes good sense to have your ducks in line before the call and to be ready to mention why this company impresses you.
-Don’t be bashful and make sure you have something positive to say about them.
+Do not be bashful and make sure you have something positive to say about them.

-At the end of the phone interview, if you would like to proceed and talk further with this company, take the initiative and let the person know you would be very interested in a face to face interview or at least ask “What’s our next step?”
+At the end of the phone interview, if you would like to proceed and talk further with this company, take the initiative and let the person know you would be very interested in a face-to-face interview or at least ask “What’s our next step?”
 Know your itinerary as well in case the person wants to schedule the “next step”.